devizer/parallel-wait-for/README.md

 ./WaitFor -Timeout=60 "-MSSQL=Data Source=sqlserver1; User ID=sa; Password=your_password; Timeout = 5"
 ```
 #### Installer for linux: [install-parallel-wait-for.sh](https://raw.githubusercontent.com/devizer/parallel-wait-for/master/install-parallel-wait-for.sh)
-It is sh-freendle.
-Bash is not required.
+It is `sh`-freendle. bash is not required.

 It supports almost any **x64/arm/arm64** Linux and macOS 10.12+.
 The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04, Fedora 26